 Toxicity — Bevacizumab is associated with major complications that could interfere with metastasectomy, such as stroke and arterial thromboembolic events (approximately 2 percent), bowel perforation (2 percent), and bleeding (2 percent grade 3 to 4).
 Furthermore, concerns about impaired wound healing and possibly impaired hepatic regeneration may affect the safety of metastasectomy, particularly if performed too soon after bevacizumab administration.
 (See "Toxicity of molecularly targeted antiangiogenic agents: Non-cardiovascular effects" and "Toxicity of molecularly targeted antiangiogenic agents: Cardiovascular effects".)

-The safety of metastasectomy in patients receiving bevacizumab prior to resection has been addressed in multiple retrospective series [88-95], none of which suggest excess problems with bleeding, wound healing, or functional recovery.
-Whether bevacizumab impairs hepatic regeneration after portal vein embolization (which increases resectability by increasing the volume of the future hepatic remnant ) is unclear; the available data are conflicting [97-99].
+The safety of metastasectomy in patients receiving bevacizumab prior to resection has been addressed in multiple retrospective series [91-98], none of which suggest excess problems with bleeding, wound healing, or functional recovery.
+Whether bevacizumab impairs hepatic regeneration after portal vein embolization (which increases resectability by increasing the volume of the future hepatic remnant ) is unclear; the available data are conflicting [97,100,101].
 The rationale and technique for portal vein embolization in patients undergoing liver resection is discussed elsewhere.
-(See "Overview of hepatic resection", section on 'Preoperative portal vein embolization'.)
+(See "Overview of hepatic resection", section on 'Preoperative PVE and other alternatives' and "Preoperative portal vein embolization", section on 'Introduction'.)

 Because of the long half-life of bevacizumab (20 days), it is commonly recommended that at least 28 days, but preferably six to eight weeks should elapse between the last dose of bevacizumab and elective hepatic resection.
 (See "Toxicity of molecularly targeted antiangiogenic agents: Non-cardiovascular effects", section on 'Hepatic metastasectomy'.)